SamDoesThings2/EARTH/A Full Publication/Safe Paper/For Your Understanding.md

 Same for the Bohr radius, Earth–Moon distance, observable universe radius, etc.

 ### 7. The “P = NP at 7.83 Hz” thing
-That was a stupid joke from months ago when we were playing with a toy simulation.
+That was a joke from months ago when we were playing with a toy simulation.
 We have since derived the real viscosity from the braid geometry (≈ 99.48, basically 100).
 The joke line is gone.
 No one is claiming P = NP.